efarish/portfolio/aws/codepipeline_docker_ecs/README.md

 ### The ECS Update Pipeline

 This pipeline can be used to update the containers in the ECS cluster.
-It re-builds the Docker image in the `docker` directory and updates the containers in the created cluster.
+It re-builds the Docker image in the `docker` directory and updates the container in the created cluster.

 In the `cloudformation/ecs-update-pipeline` directory, run the following commands: